|Ms Lynne Murray BAppSci FAIMS|

 Bridget joined the ANZIC-RC team in February 2012 as the TRANSFUSE-RCT (Standard issue tranfusion versus fresher red blood cell use in intensive care - randomised controlled trial) Project Manager.
 Prior to this appointment, Bridget was employed as a Haemotology Unit Research Coordinator at St Vincent's Hospital.
-She recently completed her Master's degree in Clinical Research Methods.
+She has a Master's degree in Clinical Research Methods.

 Genevieve joined the ANZIC-RC team in August 2014 as the PREPARE Project Manager working on pandemic preparedness.
 She is currently the Project Manager for REMAP-CAP (Randomized, Embedded, Multifactorial Adaptive Platform trial for Community-Acquired Pneumonia).
 Previously she was the SPRINT-SARI Project Manager.
 Prior to this appointment, Genevieve was a Program Officer at Inner North West Melbourne Medicare Local, with a clinical background in Critical Care Nursing since 2004.
 She completed her Master's degree in Public Health, including an internship at the Centre for Health Communication and Participation, at La Trobe University.